ultrasoundlabs/untron-v2/README.md

 Untron V2 is a B2B P2P marketplace for exchanging USDT on Tron Network into EVM networks, [inspired by ZKP2P](https://zkp2p.xyz).
 Ethereum-based projects, such as wallets, who are willing to enable Tron USDT deposits, can integrate Untron V2 and create swap orders on behalf of their users.

 The primary difference between Untron V1 and Untron V2 is the introduction of claims architecture.
-In short, V2 requires each LP to actively listen for orders and deposits using the relayer software (e.g. run on a VPS).
-V1, in turn, relied on the ZKP relayer as the only source of truth, which allowed all LPs to passively act as liquidity providers and just rebalance liquidity between chains when needed (similar to ZKP2P).
+In short, V2 requires each LP to actively listen for orders and deposits using the relayer software (e.g. run on a VPS) and participate in order resolution onchain.
+V1, in turn, relied on the ZKP relayer as the only source of truth, which allowed all LPs to passively act as just the liquidity providers and just rebalance liquidity between chains when needed (similar to ZKP2P).

-Even though this makes liquidity provision more complex and thus less attractive, it allows for a more fast and liquidity-efficient resolution of orders with no need for ZKPs for every order.
+Even though this makes liquidity provision more complex and thus less attractive, it allows for a more fast and liquidity-efficient resolution of orders without need for ZKPs for every order.
 In Untron V2, the ZK engine is only used for order disputes.
-V2 is also written in Vyper, unlike V1, which was written in Solidity.
-Everything else is roughly speaking the same.
+V2 is also written in Vyper, unlike V1, which was written in Solidity, and has much cleaner codebase.
+Everything else is roughly the same.

-## Claims Architecture
+### Claims Architecture

 Each order has two claims:
 - creatorClaim: Amount the Order Creator claims to have sent in Tron USDT